uvu-crfs/www/docs/README.md

 Sensor Name - Name of what is being tracked/measured     i.e. Trash

 Units - Units of what we are tracking/measuring          i.e. Lbs.

+## Affiliations

+### Description

+Affiliations are used to determine how groups are associated with universities, their departments and courses, as well as other institutions

+### Usage

+Affiliations, Departments and Courses can be added in the 'Affiliations' section and attached to visits in the 'Visits' section

+### Fields

+Affiliation - Name of the University or organization

+Department - Name of the department (if university/college)

+Course - Name of the course (if university/college)

 ## Example